Augustus Mbusya Kavutu: Running career

 Kavutu ran his first marathon on June 12, 1999, in Stockholm.
 In Sweden, he also ran several races on the track.
 In 2002, he ran a 13:50 5,000 meters and 28:23.51 10,000 meters.
 He built his early career winning many races in Scandinavia, where he was living.
 In 2002, he was the champion of the famed Lidingöloppet, a 30K run in Lidingö, Sweden, which draws thousands of runners.
 He finished the race in 1:36:51, the seventh-fastest time in event history.

 The same year, he placed third (a short distance behind winner Mustafa Mohamed) in the largest annual running competition in the world (in terms of entries): The Göteborgsvarvet (Swedish: jœtɛbɔ̂rjsvarvɛt).

 At the start of 2003, Kavutu ran the Kenya Armed Forces 30K road race.
 He went out fast, pacing the other Kenyan runners through the 25K mark.
 But at the end, he lost steam and was passed by Onesmus Kilonzo and Boniface Usisivu, but hung on to beat Getuli Bayo and finish in third with a time of 1:30:48.

 On March 2, 2003, Kavutu completed the Los Angeles Marathon in sixth place out of nearly 17,000 contestants in a time of 2:12:39.
-He returned in 2008 and ran with three other Kenyans (lead by winner Mark Yatich) to a fourth-place finish in 2:16:01, setting him up for a cash prize.
+He returned in 2008 and ran with three other Kenyans (led by winner Mark Yatich) to a fourth-place finish in 2:16:01, setting him up for a cash prize.

 In December, he was in Dallas with his training partner, Nephat Kinyaniui.
 The two Kenyans paced the field at the 34th Dallas Marathon in sub-freezing temps.
 They finished just seconds apart for first and second place.

 That year, he also finished in the top 15 at the New York City marathon.